-The upshot is: you won’t always be able to influence which codec actually “wins out” for any given call, because the people that control and configure the two endpoints to the call have their own legitimate priorities such as minimizing bandwidth or jitter artefacts, maximizing voice clarity etc.
+The upshot is: you won’t always be able to influence which codec actually “wins out” for any given call because the people that control and configure the two endpoints to the call have their own legitimate priorities such as minimizing bandwidth or jitter artifacts, maximizing voice clarity, etc.

 So: is there a silver bullet?

 In the long run, yes, but know that it requires the MOH industry to learn new concepts and do several things that are not being consistently done yet.

 It is possible to use tools to encode a production to G.722, GSM, etc – and then to play it back so one can listen to what effect that has, even before the production goes out.
 The above pointers should help guide you as to how you might tweak your audio to make it survive the more aggressive codecs better.

 VoIP technology actually fundamentally allows one to provide completely separate media files for every different codec that could possibly be used on a call.
 In other words, one could theoretically make several different mixes of a production: one geared to G.711, one tweaked for GSM, one tweaked for G.729, etc. If the call is negotiated to G.711, the G.711 version runs; if the call is negotiated to G.729 then the G.729 version runs, and so forth.
 Furthermore, it is even possible to count how often which version gets used.
 Of course, many VoIP systems do not yet expose this capability to you directly.
 This is something the MOH industry can certainly lobby for.